Keibert Ruiz Player Props: Nationals vs. Mets

-The Washington Nationals, including Keibert Ruiz (.450 on-base percentage in past 10 games, 149 points above season-long percentage), battle starting pitcher Max Scherzer and the New York Mets at Citi Field, Friday at 7:10 PM ET.
+Keibert Ruiz and his .425 on-base percentage over his past 10 games (125 points higher than his season-long percentage), will be in action for the Washington Nationals versus the New York Mets and Carlos Carrasco on July 29 at 7:10 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Mets.
+In his most recent game he had a one-hit showing (1-for-4) against the Mets.

 Keibert Ruiz Game Info & Props vs. the Mets